FeifanXu/knife/README.md

 ## You have just found Knife.

 Knife is a simple, elegant, very convenient C++11 [Syntactic-Sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) Lib, for mixed-language programming with [Python](https://www.python.org/), [SQLite](https://www.sqlite.org/) and [Bash](https://www.gnu.org/software/bash/).
-It was developed with a focus on enabling simple and natural way to mixed-language programming. *enjoy the advantages of those language directly*.
+It was developed with a focus on enabling simple and natural way to mixed-language programming. *enjoy the advantages of those languages directly*.

 Use Knife if you need a mixed-language programming library that: